Tailormap/tailormap-starter/README.md

 path.
 The deployments will be added to the GitHub environment named 'test'.

 - `DEPLOY`: set to `true`
-- `DEPLOY_HOSTNAME`: set to hostname for the server
+- `DEPLOY_HOSTNAME`: the hostname where Tailormap should run on, which points to the server
-- `DEPLOY_PROJECT_NAME`: Name of your customized project, used for docker image and container name (a-z)
+- `DEPLOY_PROJECT_NAME`: name of your customized project, used for docker image and container name (a-z)
-- `ADMIN_HASHED_PASSWORD`: Hashed password of the tm-admin account, created when the Tailormap configuration database is empty (only the first deployment unless you remove the volume manually).
-Generate with Spring CLI: ` docker run --rm rocko/spring-boot-cli-docker spring encodepassword "[your password]"`.
+- `ADMIN_HASHED_PASSWORD`: Hashed password of the `tm-admin` account created when deploying the first time
 - `DEPLOY_IMAGE_TAG`: Tag for Docker image (without version), for example `ghcr.io/b3partners/tailormap-starter`.
 The image is built in a GitHub Actions worker and uploaded to the server -- it is not pushed to a registry.
 The version used is `snapshot` for deployments for the main `branch` and `pr-nn` for pull request deployments.